var STATIC_BASE = 'http://static-cdn.weebly.com/';

 MISPLACED MODIFIERS (AKA Dangling Sentences or Dangling Participles)

-Misplaced or dangling modifiers occur when phrases (usually involving the past or present verb particles, i.e. “ing” or “ed” ending verbs such as stalking or preyed) are not properly placed in a sentence in location to the words or phrase they are supposed to modify.
-Misplaced modifiers lead to illogical sentences that are difficult to follow or plain ridiculous and defy the rules of grammar.
+Misplaced or dangling modifiers occur when phrases (usually involving the past or present verb particles, i.e. “ing” or “ed” ending verbs such as stalking or preyed) are not properly placed in a sentence in location to the words or phrases they are supposed to modify.
+Misplaced modifiers lead to illogical sentences that are difficult to follow (or plain ridiculous) and defy the rules of grammar.

 What Are Modifiers in Grammar?